-Intermediary Services & Advising clients include:
+Impact Services & Advising clients include:

 …and numerous individual philanthropists and donor collaboratives.

 Bringing more resources to Central America and Mexico is something that is important to us.
-We offer fiscal sponsorship to projects that are improving lives in this region but do not yet have tax-exempt status under Internal Revenue Code Section 501(c)(3).
+We offer Model C fiscal sponsorship to projects that are improving lives in this region but do not yet have tax-exempt status under Internal Revenue Code Section 501(c)(3).

 The fiscal sponsorship arrangement offers a way for a project to attract donors even when it is not yet recognized as tax-exempt.
 In essence, we serve as the administrative “home” of the project, working closely with legally-registered locally-based organizations in the region who implement the work on the ground.
 Donors make tax-deductible charitable contributions to SIF as the fiscal sponsor, and we make grants to local organizations to support the project.